How to listen to digital radio

 Remember to check for the digital tick mark to ensure it's digital-ready.
 In many cases, the built-in radio will be an internet radio.
 Those that aren't (mainly mini hi-fis) will typically have an aerial attached to the back, or one in the form of a wire you trail up a wall or bookcase in your home.

 Note that you’ll need a wi-fi speaker, rather than a Bluetooth one, to access internet radio, and that not all wi-fi speakers have internet radio built in so be sure to check our reviews.
-Nevertheless, you can also purchase any wireless speaker and stream internet radio to the speaker from your smartphone or tablet.
+Nevertheless, you can also purchase any and stream internet radio to the speaker from your smartphone or tablet.

 Getting DAB radio in your car